venkattech/portfoliotracker-using-reactjs/README (2).md

-## Portfolio Tracker
+## Portfolio Tracker using React

-This project briefly explains about Resort and what rooms they have,Inquiry details.
+(This project is not complete yet)

+This is an project assignment given during Full stack web development course.And i have attempted to do it as of can i do i will complete it as soon as possible.it is divided into two components as follows.

 ## Languages used